VincentClark/taskrouter-quickstart-node-v1/tutorial/part3/part3_c_dequeue_call.md

 In the previous step we created a Task from an incoming phone call using <code style="color:red;background_color:ivory"><\_Enqueue workflowSid="WW0123401234.."\_></code>.
 In this step we will create another call and dequeue it to an eligible Worker when one becomes available.

 Back in [Part 1](../part1/part1.md) of the Quickstart we created a Worker named Alice that is capable of handling both English and Spanish inquiries.
 With your Workspace open in the [TaskRouter web portal](https://www.twilio.com/console/taskrouter/workspaces), click 'Workers' and click to edit the details of our Worker Alice.
 Ensure that Alice is set to a non-available Activity state such as 'Offline'.
 Next, edit Alice's JSON attributes and add a "contact_uri" field.
 When Alice accepts a Task, she will receive a call on the phone number entered in the "contact_uri" field.
-Replace the dummy 555 number below with your own phone number.
+Replace the dummy 555 number below with your Twilio phone number.

+> Caller => Twilio Number => contact uri

 Alice's modified JSON attributes: